You've already read about working copies; now we'll demonstrate how the Subversion client creates and uses them.

 Note that a URL uses ordinary slashes even though the native (non-URL) form of a path on Windows uses backslashes.

-You can safely access a FSFS repository via a network share, but you cannot access a BDB repository in this way.
+You can access a FSFS repository via a network share, but this is not recommended for various reasons:

 A svn commit operation can publish changes to any number of files and directories as a single atomic transaction.
 In your working copy, you can change files' contents, create, delete, rename and copy files and directories, and then commit the complete set of changes as a unit.